Tripudium/dspy/README.md

 tdf = tdf.trade.agg_trades().trade.add_side().ds.add_datetime()
 ```

-There are additional features to add signal pnl, positions, various features, etc. Things are deliberately kept simple.
+There are additional features to add signal pnl, positions and pnl, various features, etc. Things are deliberately kept simple.
 See the [example notebook](examples/dataloading.ipynb) for more.

 ## Additional packages

 This package is used by downstream packages such as [cooc](https://github.com/Tripudium/cooc) and [statarb](https://github.com/Tripudium/statarb).
-Finer control over the data and better performance is provided by ```trpy-data```.
+Finer control over the data (including dealing with delays) and better performance is provided by ```trpy-data```.